Newcastle and Liverpool interested in £60m Wolves winger Pedro Neto in the summer - Paper Talk

 Newcastle scouts have discussed Pedro Neto and it is thought a fee of around £60m would be needed to do a deal this summer.
 Liverpool are also interested.

-Newcastle's search for a new sporting director has started the club have hired the internationally renowned Odgers Berndtson to lead the recruitment drive.
+Newcastle's search for a new sporting director has started with the club hiring the internationally renowned Odgers Berndtson to lead the recruitment drive.
 Candidates include former Monaco sporting director Paul Mitchell, Brentford pair Phil Giles and Lee Dykes and ex Roma chief Tiago Pinto.

 Leicester will avoid the fate of Everton in being punished twice for the same spending breach despite facing the prospect of being charged for breaking Profit and Sustainability Rules [PSR] in two successive seasons.